pbenettin/TracerExperiment_WATSON/readme.md

 - 'Middle' side at depths 10 cm, 20 cm, 30 cm, 40 cm
 - 'Right' side at depths 10 cm and 20 cm

-More details are in the [ECSensorData](ECSensorData) folder
+More details are in the [ECSensorData](ECSensorData) folder.

 ### Deuterium

 ![](IsotopeSampleData/cores_scheme.png)

 We colleced soil profiles in 5 different days from 2 profiles each day (total 10 profiles).
-Profiles A and B were collected before the tracer was applied, to evaluate the background condition.
-Bulk soil samples were analysed using the Direct Vapor Equilibratin method at the University of Braunschweig.
+Profiles A-B were collected before the tracer was applied, to evaluate the background condition.
+Profiles C-D were collected the day after the tracer application, profiles E-F after another day (after the second, unlabeled irrigation), profiles G-H and I-J were collected after about 1 and 2 weeks respectively.
+The Bulk soil samples were analysed using the Direct Vapor Equilibratin method at the University of Braunschweig.

-More details are in the [IsotopeSampleData](IsotopeSampleData) folder
+More details are in the [IsotopeSampleData](IsotopeSampleData) folder.

-### Summary image
+### Summary scheme

 The image below shows the tracer application area from the top and identifies the different measurement locations.